quasipickle/feedback/README.md

 # Feedback
 A messaging component for Phalcon.
-Documentation is in the [Wiki](https://github.com/quasipickle/feedback/wiki)
+Documentation is in the [Wiki](https://github.com/quasipickle/feedback/wiki).

+Released under the MIT license.